haugnesb/Development-of-a-HIL-system-for-simulating-FMUs-models/README.md

-# Development-of-a-HIL-system-for-simulating-FMUs-models
+# Development-of-a-HIL-system-for-simulating-FMUs
-This repository is containing the FMUs and Modelica models created for the Development of a HIL system for simulating FMUs thesis.
+This repository is containing the FMUs and Modelica models created for the master's thesis Development of a HIL system for simulating FMUs.